Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Operator

-The next question comes from the line of Rosemarie Morbelli with Gabelli.
+Our next question comes from the line of Rosemarie Morbelli with Gabelli.
 Please proceed with your questions.

 Rosemarie Jeanne Morbelli - Gabelli & Company

 Thank you.
 Good afternoon, everyone.
-Doug, following up on the Other category, Equipment Care was up only 2%.
+Doug, following up on the Other category, equipment care was up only 2%.
 Could you bring us up-to-date as to what you are doing there and remind me of what the anticipated growth rate over the long term is?
-Can you get to the 8% or thereabout that Pest is enjoying?
+Can you get to the 8% or thereabout that pest is enjoying?

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Yeah.
-No, I mean ,we'd expect our Equipment Care business to accelerate.
+No, I mean, we'd expect our equipment care business to accelerate.
 The 2% is not anywhere near our target.
-We were growing upward single digits recently as last year, so I don't think there's anything – we're in a bit of a low on that business right now.
+We were growing upper single digits recently as last year, so I don't think there's anything – we're in a bit of a lull in that business.
 We don't plan to hang out here very long.
 The team is on it.
-We need to get after.
+We need to get after it.
 We got a little behind on keeping manpower levels where we needed them.
 That's been improved per the earlier question, and so I would expect we'll start accelerating that business again.

 Rosemarie Jeanne Morbelli - Gabelli & Company